Saptaparnineogi/BESSPriceForecasting/README.md

 | **3.
 NESO**           | Day-Ahead Wind Forecast | Forecast wind generation in MW |

 ## Train/Test Split:
 A strict temporal split was used without no shuffling.
-The most recent 20% of data forms the test set, exactly replicating production conditions where the model is always trained on history and evaluated on the future.
+The most recent 20% of data form the test set, exactly replicating production conditions where the model is always trained on history and evaluated on the future.

 | Split                           | Date Range | What it provides |
 | ------------------------------- | ---------------------------------------- | --------------------------------------------|